crashoverride777/swifty-receipt-validator/README.md

     }
 ```

-Note: There is also `async/await` support for this method if you are targeting iOS 15 and above.
+Note: `Async` support is also available.

 ```swift
 do {